jackmaden/philosophybreak/src/pages/articles/iris-murdoch-unselfing-is-crucial-for-living-a-good-life/index.md

 <span class="big-letter">I</span>ris Murdoch (1919 - 1999) was an Irish-British philosopher and writer best known for her moral philosophy and philosophical novels.

 A formidable and original thinker, in her philosophical work Murdoch developed and defended a unique ethical system; her contributions to literature, meanwhile, include 26 award-winning novels, some of which are celebrated as among the English language’s most interesting literary works of the 20th century.
+(So far I've particularly enjoyed <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/4pzik28">The Bell</a>, <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/4iqYd3M">The Black Prince</a>, and <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/49Ou4JI">The Sea, The Sea</a>, all of which are deep and mad).

 One of Murdoch’s major ideas in moral philosophy is her concept of “unselfing”.

-Murdoch thought our inner lives are too often clogged by what she calls the “fat, relentless ego” — but that by contemplating beauty in nature and art, we can deflate the brooding, grasping self and open our eyes to reality.
+Murdoch thought our inner lives are too often clogged by what she calls the “fat, relentless ego”, but that by contemplating beauty in nature and art, we can deflate the brooding, grasping self and open our eyes to reality.

 In her 1970 philosophical work <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Sovereignty-Good-Iris-Murdoch/dp/0415253993?&linkCode=ll1&tag=philosophybre-20&linkId=077df831a98b15b403857666220d2a40&language=en_US&ref_=as_li_ss_tl">The Sovereignty of Good</a>, Murdoch eloquently describes the process of “unselfing” in action: